-- As a straw man argument: misinterpreting scientists’ position to make it easier to refute.
+- As a straw man argument: misinterpreting scientists’ position, making it easier to refute and discredit their reputations.

-- As an appeal to authority: misinterpreting scientists as supporting the position they are holding.
+- As an appeal to authority: misinterpreting scientists to support the position or argument the quote-miners are holding.

-To avoid becoming a victim of flat-Earth indoctrination, we should try locating the original statements or writings, and figure out the context intended by the original authors or speakers.
+To avoid becoming a victim, we should try locating the original statements or writings and figure out the context intended by the original authors or speakers.